sobri909/LocoKit/README.md

 # ArcKit

-Location and activity recording framework for iOS.
+A location and activity recording framework for iOS.

 ## Examples

-### Short Walk Between Nearby Buildings
+### A Short Walk Between Nearby Buildings

-The orange segments are locations that ArcKit determined to be stationary.
-The blue segments indicate moving.
-Note that locations inside buildings are more likely to classified as stationary.
-This allows location data to be more easily clustered into "visits".
+The blue segments indicate locations that ArcKit determined to be moving.
+The orange segments indicate stationary.
+Note that locations inside buildings are more likely to classified as stationary, thus allowing location data to be more easily clustered into "visits".

 | Raw (red) + Smoothed (blue) | Smoothed (blue) + Visits (orange) | Smoothed (blue) + Visits (orange) |
 | --------------------------- | --------------------------------- | --------------------------------- |
 | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/raw_plus_smoothed.png) | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/smoothed_plus_visits.png) | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/smoothed_only.png) |

-### Tuk-tuk Ride Through Traffic in Built-up City Area
+### A Tuk-tuk Ride Through Traffic in Built-up City Area

 Location accuracy for this trip ranged from 30 to 100 metres, with minimal GPS line of sight and significant "urban canyon" effects (GPS blocked on both sides by tall buildings and blocked from above by an elevated rail line).
-However stationary / moving state detection was achieved to an accuracy of 5 to 10 metres.
+However stationary / moving state detection was still achieved to an accuracy of 5 to 10 metres.

-Although difficult to see at this zoom level, the filtered and smoothed locations also removed significant noise and jitter from the low accuracy raw locations path.

 Note: The orange dots in the second screenshot incidate "stuck in traffic".
-The third screenshot shows the "stuck" segments as paths.
+The third screenshot shows the "stuck" segments as paths, for easier inspection.

 | Raw Locations | Smoothed (blue) + Stuck (orange) | Smoothed (blue) + Stuck (orange) |
 | ------------- | -------------------------------- | -------------------------------- |